 Island Galore: Archipelago

 Archipelago promises a world of many small islands but often includes several large landmasses as well.
-It’s a paradise for civilizations like Indonesia, capable of thriving in a maritime world yet offers enough variety to keep all players on their toes.
+It favor civilizations with strong naval abilities and a focus on exploration, trade, and coastal expansion.

 Lush Lands: Wetlands